awsdocs/amazon-vpc-user-guide/doc_source/WorkWithRouteTables.md

 Route propagation allows a virtual private gateway to automatically propagate routes to the route tables\.
 This means that you don't need to manually enter VPN routes to your route tables\.
 You can enable or disable route propagation\.

+To complete this process, you must have a virtual private gateway\.

 For more information about VPN routing options, see [Site\-to\-Site VPN routing options](https://docs.aws.amazon.com/vpn/latest/s2svpn/VPNRoutingTypes.html) in the *Site\-to\-Site VPN User Guide*\.

 **To enable route propagation using the console**